LeonPupier/LeonPupier/README.md

 ## 📕 Presentation

-- 👨‍💻 All of my projects are available here !
+- 👨‍💻 All of my projects are available here!

 - 🌱 I’m currently working on [Mensible](https://github.com/LeonPupier/Mensible) and Cpp modules.